 - How DVR and NVR systems work

-- The pros and cons of DVR and NVR systems
+- The pros and cons of DVR vs NVR systems

 We’ll also explore an emerging third option, a cloud camera system.